221ChungJ/FinBERT-Financial-Sentiment-Analyzer/README.md

 pip install tensorflow
 ```

-Usage
+# Usage
-To use the pretrained FinBERT model for sentiment analysis, you can use the provided inference script:
+To use the pretrained FinBERT model for sentiment analysis, download the model and use the provided inference script:

 # Load the model